i000313/test-repo/README.md

 - First, we create a file with the word **good** classified as `positive`, **bad** classified as `negative`, and the word **common** classified as `neutral`.
-This file is saved as [examples/01-tiny-graph-english/seed-words-utf8.csv](examples/01-tiny-graph-english/seed-words-utf8.csv).
+This file is available at [examples/01-tiny-graph-english/seed-words-utf8.csv](examples/01-tiny-graph-english/seed-words-utf8.csv) and its content is shown below:
-File content:

 ```
 good,1